satsey/project/README.md

 ### Choose only one of the two test available
 Each have their different rules and rating priorities.

-## Game Developer - Focus on Game Design and Level Design
+## Game Developer - Specialized on Game Design and Level Design
 A project in this category will be rated based on those priority:

 1) Fun factor: /10